thursday, november 6 @ designlab

 In times like these, we need to come together as an academic research university.
 This conference is about connections - among BMSers, between teaching and research, and with societal partners.
 This special day will be filled with opportunities for research-related community-building, through a variety of session formats, operating within a lean budget.

-The abstracts will be screened but not reviewed.
+The abstracts are presently being screened but not reviewed.
 While there will be no formal proceedings, the abstracts will form the basis of a digital document summarizing the event.
 There are no strict formatting requirements for details such as paper length, poster format, or roundtable visuals.
 Contributors are encouraged to shape their sessions in ways that invite win-win benefits, i.e. informative for the receivers, and amenable to constructive feedback for the contributor(s).

 Draft program